mariekauth/ScriptingJune2023/README.md

 - [Udemy.com](https://www.udemy.com/) has many tutorials.
 Maximilian Schwarzmuller often has some great tutorials.
 - [MS Learn - Web Development for Beginners](https://learn.microsoft.com/en-us/training/paths/web-development-101/), MS Learn has free tutorials on a lot of different topics.

+## Instructions
+- Fork this repo.
+- Clone the repo (from your github repository)
+- Set upstream remote

+The instructions for the first exercise can be found in the folder [ChangeCalculator](https://github.com/mariekauth/ScriptingJune2023/ChangeCalculator)